 The how you start is equally as important as the where.
 Because of the flexibility offered in the performance world, you are able to start small and grow toward the results.
 This allows you to maintain the ability to closely follow or slightly get ahead of ever-changing consumer behavior.
 This approach will also limit your risk, and ensure you are constantly extracting value from your activities.

 For the where, the actual starting point has been made successful in a variety of different ways depending on your objectives.
-It is one of those situations that there are so many different options and channels for you to consider, you may feel stuck in a decision-freezing state of not knowing what is best for your objectives.
+It is one of those situations where there are so many different options and channels for you to consider, you may feel stuck in a decision-freezing state of not knowing what is best for your objectives.
 That is not something for you to feel bad about, that is common and in fact, normal.

 You'd be surprised at what a solid knowledge base can do for you as you begin your journey or look for fresh opportunities.
 Starting can be as simple as identifying the business objectives you want to solve for, grow, or promote.
 From there, you begin to identify what properties are available that match those goals.
 Sometimes it might be sponsoring an individual driver, and sometimes it means sponsoring an entire series.